irrdnet/irrd/docs/admins/object-validation.rst

 However, most current IRR databases violate these RFCs in some ways, meaning some flexibility is needed.

+In addition to the validations as described below, IRRd supports an :doc:`RPKI-aware mode </admins/rpki>` where objects are also validated against ROAs.

 The ``irrd.rpsl`` module deals with parsing and validation in general.
 The general requirements for validation are: